Kixunil/parse_arg/README.md

 auto-implement `ParseArg` trait.
 This is handy when implementing `ParseArg` for types that already have `FromStr` implemented, so that boilerplate is reduced.

+Since matching both `--foo VAL` and `--foo=VAL` arguments is common and it's not an easy task to implement on top of `OsStr`, due to limitation of `std`, this crate also provides a function to match and parse such arguments.

 Contibutions
 ------------